lilygriff05/CART498-GenAI/README.md

-hi this is a readme and its empty right now
+this is a readme and its empty right now
+:D